Diseases & Conditions

 A hip fracture is a break in the upper portion of the femur (thighbone).
 Most hip fractures occur in elderly patients whose bones have become weakened by osteoporosis.
 When a hip fracture occurs in a younger patient, it is typically the result of a high-energy event, such as a fall from a ladder or vehicle collision.

-Each year, more than 300,000 people in the United States sustain a hip fracture.
-Most of these fractures occur in patients 65 years or older who are injured in household or community falls.
+Each year, more than 300,000 people in the U.S. sustain a hip fracture.
+Most of these fractures occur in patients 65 years of age or older who are injured in household or community falls.

 Hip fractures can be very painful.
 For this reason, prompt surgical treatment is recommended.
 Treating the fracture and getting the patient out of bed as soon as possible will help prevent medical complications such as bed sores, blood clots, and pneumonia.
 In very old patients, prolonged bed rest can also lead to disorientation, which makes rehabilitation and recovery much more difficult.